aws-samples/aws-bootstrap-kit-examples/doc/control-tower.md

 ### CloudTrail integration

-One of them is about AWS CloudTrail.
+One of them is about AWS CloudTrail which is enabled by the Bootstrap Kit.
 CloudTrail must not be enabled for your organization.
-Otherwise you will get the fllowing warning:
+Otherwise you will get the following warning:

 ![You must unsubscribe your organization from AWS CloudTrail](migration-ct-error-cloudtrail.png)